 How to work out what your desired salary should be

-First of all, a reasonable desired salary is what someone with your combination of skills, experience and qualifications can fairly and realistically hope to earn – therefore, this is what you should be aiming for.
-When job searching and discussing salary with a recruiter or employer, it’s essential that the desired salary you share is an accurate and realistic reflection of the market rate for the types of roles you’re interested in.
+How to work out what your ‘desired’ salary should beA reasonable desired salary is what someone with your combination of skills, experience and qualifications can fairly and realistically hope to earn – therefore, this is what you should be aiming for.
+When job searching and discussing salary with a recruiter or employer, the desired salary you share must be an accurate and realistic reflection of the market rate for the types of roles you’re interested in.

 - Research salaries on job boards: You can also compare similar roles and salaries by reviewing advertisements on job boards.

 So, when considering an offer and comparing it to your desired salary, estimate the value of the benefits proposed and add these to the base salary.
+If necessary, ask your recruitment consultant to clarify the benefits a prospective employer is offering.
 It could be that the figure you desire can be achieved as part of a total compensation package.